jgridley/weebbot/README.md

 This is a bot solely made by Joshua Andrew Gridley using the coding language "JavaScript."

 IMPORTANT: YOU MUST INSTALL ALL DEPENDENCIES USING THE INCLUDED BATCH FILE "install_dep.bat" IN ORDER FOR THE BOT TO WORK.
-YOU MUST ALSO RENAME "config_example.json" TO "config.json"
+YOU MUST RUN THE BOT USING THE "runbot.bat" BATCH FILE.